Kat2800/KatLogger-Next/README.md

 ## Project summary

 **KatLogger Next** is an educational demonstration aimed at helping students and defenders understand how input-capturing behaviors can appear on a system, and how to detect and mitigate them.
-The repository has been intentionally sanitized: offensive or deployable capabilities have been removed or disabled, and no instructions are provided for evasion or remote control.

 This project’s goals are to: